 Dr. Jeffrey Farber, President & CEO of The New Jewish Home, delivered opening remarks at the recent graduation.
 He said, “It’s clear you’ve all worked extremely hard.
 You’ve spent more than 8,000 hours with our older adults, helping care for them and serving as their mentees.
 Through this experience, I know you’ve learned the secret to a good life: that through helping those in need, we lift up ourselves.”

 The program also provides students with tutoring, college readiness training and intergenerational mentorship with the older adult clients of The New Jewish Home.
-Even after students graduate GCD, they receive continued support through alumni events, networking opportunities and job referrals.
+Even after students graduate the Geriatrics Career Development program, they receive continued support through alumni events, networking opportunities and job referrals.

 This year’s graduating class was the program’s largest to date.
 Every enrolled student graduated high school and nearly every student will attend college this fall.
 The students received more than 500 letters of college acceptance and over $1.5 million in financial assistance combined.
 Many plan to major in biology, nursing, biochemistry, psychology and computer science.